Ewald O. Stiehm: Career

 Stiehm began his coaching career at Ripon College in 1910, where he led the Red Hawks football team to a 4–3 record.
 From 1911 to 1915, he coached football at Nebraska, and compiled a 35–2–3 record.
 From 1913 to 1915, his teams went undefeated seasons.
 In the history of the Nebraska Cornhuskers football program, Stiehm has the highest winning percentage (.913) of anyone who coached more than two games.

-From 1916 to 1921, he coached at Indiana, and compiled a 20–18–1 record.
+From 1916 to 1921, he coached the Indiana Hoosiers football team and compiled a 20–18–1 record.
+As Indiana University's athletic director in 1917, Stiehm advocated for the Big Nine, a precursor to the Big Ten conference, to maintain athletics programs and not shut down due to World War enlistments.
+As head coach for the 1919-20 Indiana Hoosier's men's basketball team, he compiled an overall 13–8 record and finished 4th in conference play.
+Stiehm signed a 5-year contract in February 1920 to be IU's athletic director.

 Death

 Stiehm died on August 18, 1923, in Bloomington, Indiana, at the age of 37 after an 11-month bout with stomach cancer.